 likes to use a variety of teaching techniques and activities, including

-direct democracy, role play, and "real life" application.
+direct democracy, role play, and "real life"

-community organizations such as the Central States
+in academic and community organizations such as the Central States

-Communication Association, the League of Women Voters, and NVC practice
+Communication Association, the League of Women Voters, and NVC

-groups and trainings.
+practice groups and trainings.
 She also teaches about and facilitates talking

 circles and restorative discussions and is active in bringing restorative